by Matt Gibson

 Asparagus with Tomatoes (and More)

-Parsley and basil, planted alongside the tomatoes near asparagus, will also help deter pests that feed on asparagus while helping boost the growth of the tomatoes.
+The culinary herbs, parsley and basil, planted alongside the tomatoes near asparagus, will also help deter pests that feed on asparagus while helping boost the growth of the tomatoes.
 Other herbs that enjoy the company of asparagus include dill, coriander and comfrey.

 Other veggies that get along well with asparagus include beets, lettuce and spinach, but none have the relationship that tomatoes have with asparagus plants.
 Avoid planting garlic, onions or potatoes anywhere near your asparagus section.